jamesmlee14/Embedded-Systems-Project/README.txt

 ================================================================================================================================

         Best of 5 is a game created for the University of Canterbury fun kit 4 (UCfk4) platform.
-It is a recreation of the popular game; Rock, Paper, Scissors, in which the players will compete until a player has won 3 games.
+It is a recreation of the popular game; Rock, Paper, Scissors, in which the players will compete until someone has won 3 games.

 ================================================================================================================================